gqsnt/ruche/README.md

 ## Installation
-if you encounter problem with wasm , ensure wasm-* version are unique between ruche/Cargo.toml in cargo-leptos bin and in leptos crate
+if you encounter problem with wasm , ensure wasm-* version are unique between ruche/Cargo.toml, cargo-leptos bin and leptos crate

 ### Requirements
 - **Rust**: Install Rust using [rustup](https://rustup.rs/).